 You don't have to meet all of these requirements, just one.
-At this point, you should know whether or not you are accredited.
-Based on that, here are the farmland investment opportunities available for both accredited and non-accredited investors.
+However, at this point, you should know whether or not you are accredited.
+Based on that, here are the farmland investment opportunities for accredited and non-accredited investors.

 Farmland Investments For Accredited Investors